spryker/docker-sdk/docs/10-how-to-configure.md

             "memory_limit": 512m
 ```

-### How to provide custom environment variables to Spryker applications.
+### How to provide custom environment variables to Spryker applications

 ```yaml
 image: